- Provide students with an understanding of the curriculum, graduation requirements, and university and college policies and procedures

 - Make suggestions for academic enrichment such as research opportunities, internships, and experiential learning

 Voluntary advising occurs when the student does not have an advising hold originating from the ECE Department.
-Advising sessions can be arranged in Starfish or conducted during your advisor's office hours.
+Advising sessions can be arranged in CONNECT or conducted during your advisor's office hours.

 Each student in the College of Engineering is required to attend advising in order to register for the following semester.
 Preregistration Advising occurs a few weeks before registration opens for the following semester.
 These occur in the fall and spring semesters in two forms; group advising and individual advising.